Chidambara Rahasiyam (TV series): Plot

 The story revolves around a young journalist Somu, working for Neithal Magazine in Chennai.
 The company's chief editor, Kumaraguru is like Somu's philosopher.
 He guides Somu like his own son.
 Kumaraguru has a daughter, named Thulasi, who is seen acting differently and making origami.
-Somu and his friend Padmarajan go around Chennai, interviewing people, on a title on previous birth.
+Somu and his friend Padmarajan go around Chennai, interviewing people, on a title of previous birth.
 Once, they meet a beggar and homeless man who says that everything is a line.
 Somu gets too confused, when the man says he would see an accident on his way back.
-When the accident really happens, Somu freaks out.
+When the accident happens, Somu freaks out.
 The accident claimed a young man's life and a water tanker lorry was the cause of it.
 To avenge his anger, Somu tarnishes all tanker lorries around Chennai for their reckless driving.

 Aarthi, a young girl working in Chennai Meteorological Department, is Somu's childhood friend.
 She is a very talkative girl.
 Her father is Thillairajan, who is a doctor and he easily believes in all things.
-Aarthi deduces that Somu would get angry at 4pm the next day, and sure enough he does as his article about the tanker lorry is not published as expected.
-Kumaraguru says to Somu that he is hasty in everything and need patience.
+Aarthi deduces that Somu would get angry at 4 pm the next day, and sure enough he does as his article about the tanker lorry is not published as expected.
+Kumaraguru says to Somu that he is hasty in everything and needs patience.
 Somu realized that the victim of the accident is getting married soon.
 He together with Padmarajan, got to the victim's fiancée home, only with his father-in-law's identity.
 The man happened to be a Tamil teacher (Tamil vathiyar).
 But when Somu and Padmarajan go there, they realize that the man and his daughter had both died.
 Somu finds the home ransacked and that someone has taken the guy's fingerprint.

 When Somu confines in Kumaraguru, he tells Somu about Nadi Josiyam.
 Nadi Josiyam is a type of method to find our future through astrology, with the help of the person's thumb impression and some palm-leaf manuscripts.
 Somu goes and meets a nadi josiyar, with the accident victim's thumb print.
 The nadi josiyar, Ponnambalam, refuses to further read it as the man is dead.
 On Somu's request to trust nadi josiyam, the nadi josiyar asks him to take a living man's fingerprint and see him tomorrow.
-Somu then takes the finger print of the beggar.
-The beggar then dies after fainting on the road side.
+Somu then takes the fingerprint of the beggar.
+The beggar then dies after fainting on the roadside.
 The next day, together with Aarthi, Somu goes to meet Ponnambalam to find him dead.
 Aarthi finds that someone took his fingerprint.
 She does too and they go to meet another nadi josiyar, Anbarasu.
 Anbarasu tells Somu that someone came with the man's fingerprint and took away the manuscript.